 1) Spruce up your entry way and keep it clutter-free

-If you’re lucky enough to have a mud-room or another “out of site” place for shoes, backpacks, umbrellas, etc. then you are LUCKY.
+If you're lucky enough to have a mud-room or another "out of site" place for shoes, backpacks, umbrellas, etc. then you are LUCKY.
 We go in and out via our front door, which became a dumping ground for everything that was brought inside or needed to be taken out.
-Shoes, backpacks, jackets, toys, mail, flyers, packages, bags of clothes for goodwill, etc. were cluttering it up all day, every single day.
+Shoes, backpacks, jackets, toys, mail, flyers, packages, etc.

 So I held a little family meeting to make it clear that we were not going to treat our entry way like a dump anymore.
 It took a few days of